 The CCOM™ certification must be renewed every three years.
 A recertification reminder will be sent to you approximately 90 days before your certification expiration date.
-Be sure to keep your home address and email information current with the Certification Commission by logging back into your application form which is also your lifetime career record documentation, confidential information.
+Be sure to keep your home address and email information current with the Certification Commission by logging back into your account with the Commission which is also your lifetime career record documentation, confidential information.

 The following steps must be taken to maintain certification:

 Complete 30 hours of professional development during your three-year certification period.